Checkpoints

 In this section, you will ask the model to complete a sentence.

-Instead of completing the sentence, the model gave a full sentence as a response which is not what we wanted.
-You can try to influence the model's response with one-shot prompting.
-This time around you will add an example for the model to base its output from.
+Instead of completing the sentence, the model gave a full sentence as a response which is not what you wanted.
+Try to influence the model's response with one-shot prompting.
+This time around, add an example for the model to base its output from.

 You have successfully influenced the way the model produces response.